hadro/info654fa22/assignments/blank_technology_canvas_report.md

 - All of the above to be turned in as part of a single website with all the components linked from the home page (using Wordpress or other site creation tool)

-Email the address of the website to ashley.blewer@gmail.com and josh.hadro@gmail.com to turn in the assignment before class on the day it is due
+Email the address of the website to josh.hadro@gmail.com to turn in the assignment before class on the day it is due